David Crosby – the legendary musician and cannabis connoisseur answers a range of questions about cannabis.

-“I do believe marijuana should be legal everywhere.
+“I do believe cannabis should be legal everywhere.
 I knew people who were in jail for years over a couple of joints - and it’s just not right.
 I do feel a responsibility to stick up for people who have been stuck in jail for it unfairly.
 Bottom line is, it should be legal and people shouldn’t be going to jail for smoking a joint, and I want to reinforce that to the degree that I can.”

 “People are looking at the success in places like Colorado and Oregon.
 The numbers are unequivocal.
 The places that have done it are winning and they will have money for schools, roads and hospitals.
 Bottom line is I’d like cannabis to be legal everywhere."

 "I'm passionate about legalization - which is why I agreed to be on the National Advisory Board of NORML. along with my pal Willie Nelson and others."

 “I think Canadians should congratulate themselves for having a country that was smart enough to change their laws and wind up being where all the major marijuana companies are based."